8i/UnrealPlugin_Documentation/docs/source/Classes/HVRAsset.rst

     ie: If the parameter is set to 'tiger' the path to load will be: "PROJECT_ROOT\HVR\tiger\"

 **Play on Awake**
-    Should this Asset begin playing as soon as it is created?
+    Should this HVRAsset begin playing as soon as it is created?

 **Loop**
     Should this HVRAsset loop?